Jonathan Schoop Player Props: Tigers vs. Orioles

 Jonathan Schoop At The Plate

-- Schoop has gotten a hit in five of 11 games this season, but he has no multi-hit games.
+- In five of 12 games this year, Schoop got a hit, but only one each time.

-- In 11 games played this season, he has not hit a long ball.
+- He has not hit a long ball in his 12 games this season.

 - Schoop has not driven in a run this season.